jjjj473/VEN/README.md

 - `:help` – show the help dialog
 - `:goto N` – jump to a specific line number
 - `:replace A B` – replace text A with B in the entire buffer
+- `:undo` – undo the last change
+- `:redo` – redo the last undone change
+- `:cut` – cut the selected text
+- `:copy` – copy the selected text
+- `:paste` – paste clipboard contents
+- `:find TEXT` – search for TEXT
+- `:selectall` – select the whole buffer
+- `:fontsize +/-` – increase or decrease font size
+- `:numbers` – toggle line numbers
+- `:preview` – open the buffer in a new tab

 ## Usage